-The consolidated financial statements of the Group have been prepared on a historical cost basis, except for financial assets at fair value through profit or loss (FVPL) that have been measured at fair value.
-The Parent Company's functional currency and the Group's presentation currency is the Philippine Peso (P).
+The consolidated financial statements of the Group have been prepared on a historical cost basis.
+The Parent Company's functional currency and the Group's presentation currency is the Philippine Peso (\mathbb{P}).
 All amounts are rounded off to the nearest Peso, except for earnings per share and par value information or unless otherwise indicated.